Excluding Files From Local Tracking

 It turns out git supports an exclude file located at .git/info/exclude.
 In it you can add files/patterns that you wish to ignore for that specific repository.

 So I wrote a CLI tool exclude that makes it effortless to add, del, list and reset this file.
-While I won’t go into the internal details of the CLI, I want to highlight one important aspect related to testing: the use of interfaces.
+While I won’t delve into the internals of the CLI, I want to highlight one important aspect related to testing: the use of interfaces.

-For instance, the runAddCommand function accepts both an io.Writer and an io.ReadWriter:
+Take the runAddCommand function, it accepts both an io.Writer and an io.ReadWriter:

 func runAddCommand(out io.Writer, f io.ReadWriter, args []string) error

-This means I can pass it an os.Stdout (printing to console) and os.File (the actual exclude file) for production use, meanwhile, for testing I can pass in two bytes.Buffer.
+This means I can pass it an os.Stdout (printing to console) and an os.File (the actual exclude file) for production use, meanwhile, for testing I can pass it two bytes.Buffer.

 for _, tt := range tests {